 pg.
 82 Wheel changing

 Changing a wheel

 Spare wheel, jack and tool kit are stowed in the trunk compartment.
-On the wagon models the jack and crank should be secured according to the above illustration to avoid any disturbing rattles.
 Make sure that the spare wheel is secured.
 Before raising the car with the jack be sure it is on firm and level ground.